 Preparation time: 30 minutes ⭐chilling time: 2 hours / better overnight⭐ servings: 2 servings

 - 1 cup Organic Vanilla Yogurt (or plain)

 - 2 full tsp of Organic Peanut Butter

 - Combine the Chia seeds, almond milk and maple syrup together in airtight container.
 Whisk until well combined.

 - Cover the container and place it in the refrigerator for 2 hours or overnight to firm up.

-- Into 2 pretty cups ; layer chia pudding up to three quarters of the glass, then top with slightly heated peanut butter in microwave (it will be more liquid and easier to top on chia pudding or on the rims of the cups.)
+- Into 2 pretty cups ; layer chia pudding up to three quarters of the glass, add few spoons of your favorite yoghurt and then finish with slightly heated peanut butter in microwave (it will be more liquid and easier to top on chia pudding or on the rims of the cups.)

 - Top with chopped and roasted (optional) peanuts.
 If you will be roasting peanuts, do it on small skillet, medium low heat with tiny drop of coconut oil or butter, toss frequently for 2-3 minutes.